sxlxc/Hakyllsite/posts/2025-01-04-matroid_strength.md

 Thus the integral version of these two problem is polynomial solvable (in terms of the number of oracle calls) since matroid union is tractable.
 We will discuss computing the fractional version later.

+> Another note.
+The base covering number may be much larger than the base packing number, since $E-B_k$ may not be independent for $M$. ($B_k$ is the union of bases in the optimal packing)

 # Matroid strength and density

 We will talk about matroid strength and density and their relation with base packing and covering in this section.